MicrosoftDocs/power-platform/power-platform/developer/test-engine/overview.md

 ### Authentication

-Multi-factor authentication is not supported.
+Multi-factor authentication isn't supported.
 Use an account that requires only a username and password to run your tests.

 ## Frequently asked questions